haniigupta/Presentation-WhatKindOfDevDoIWantToBe/README.md

-# Presentation: Help!
-How do I know What Kind of Dev do I Want to be?
+# Who are all these people?
+What kind of role do I want?

 This is a collection of the issues, links and materials I will use to complete a workshop about the different types of developers that students are choosing from.